ahmadawais/shades-of-purple-vscode/README.md

 This theme works best with the following settings.
 Especially if you have the Operator mono font.
 Add it to your user settings JSON object.

-_You can also use a custom [VSCode Shades-of-Purple icon](https://raw.githubusercontent.com/ahmadawais/shades-of-purple-vscode/master/images/logo.png) that I created based on the work of amazing designer Dhanish called [VSCode Icons](https://github.com/dhanishgajjar/vscode-icons#how-to-install)._
+_You can also use a custom [VSCode Shades-of-Purple icon](https://raw.githubusercontent.com/ahmadawais/shades-of-purple-vscode/master/images/logo.png) that I created based on the work of [VSCode Icons](https://github.com/dhanishgajjar/vscode-icons#how-to-install)._

 ```js